HubSpot/prettier-maven-plugin/README.md

 </profiles>
 ```

-You can also ran in a one-off fashion via the commandline:
+You can also run in a one-off fashion via the commandline:
 `mvn com.hubspot.maven.plugins:prettier-maven-plugin:0.4:check`
 or
 `mvn com.hubspot.maven.plugins:prettier-maven-plugin:0.4:write`